mattly/lyonheart-us-metalsmith-archive/contents/articles/making-time-for-quality/index.markdown

 [^empire-length]: *Empire* was shot at 24fps over 6 1/2 hours, but screened at 16fps due to a [happy accident](http://www.urbandictionary.com/define.php?term=happy%20accident)

 Creating things used to be a lot harder, and sharing them harder still.
 Until recently, if you wanted to see *Empire* you had to attend one of MOMA's infrequent showings.
-Nine minutes of it [are now on Youtube][empire-youtube], and I shudder to think of what Warhol would do with today's tools -- we can shoot such a video on our phones and have it on YouTube within minutes,[^internet] but no one would watch it.
+Nine minutes of it [are now on Youtube][empire-youtube], and I shudder to think of what Warhol would do with today's tools -- we can shoot such a video on our phones and have it on YouTube within minutes[^internet], but no one would watch it.
 You could get through most of the new season of *House of Cards* instead.

 [empire-youtube]: https://www.youtube.com/watch?v=-sSsWj2HWk0